Ethics: Basic concepts

 The deontic square visualizes the relations between possible moral statuses of an act.

 Metaethics examines basic ethical concepts and their relations.
 Ethics is primarily concerned with normative statements about what ought to be the case, in contrast to descriptive statements, which are about what is the case.
-(Note: This contrast is closely related to the is–ought problem problem, first articulated by David Hume, which states that one cannot deduce a normative statement from a descriptive statement.
+(Note: This contrast is closely related to the is–ought problem, first articulated by David Hume, which states that one cannot deduce a normative statement from a descriptive statement.
 The exact relation between these types of statements is disputed.)
 Duties and obligations express requirements of what people ought to do.
 Duties are sometimes defined as counterparts of the rights that always accompany them.
 According to this view, someone has a duty to benefit another person if this other person has the right to receive that benefit.

 Obligation and permission are contrasting terms that can be defined through each other: to be obligated to do something means that one is not permitted not to do it and to be permitted to do something means that one is not obligated not to do it.
 (Note: Deontic logic provides a formal system describing the logical relations between these and similar concepts.)
 Some theorists define obligations in terms of values or what is good.
 When used in a general sense, good contrasts with bad.
 When describing people and their intentions, the term evil rather than bad is often employed.

 Obligations are used to assess the moral status of actions, motives, and character traits.
 An action is morally right if it is in tune with a person's obligations and morally wrong if it violates them.
 Supererogation is a special moral status that applies to cases in which the agent does more than is morally required of them.
 To be morally responsible for an action usually means that the person possesses and exercises certain capacities or some form of control.
 (Note: Some philosophers suggest that there is moral luck, which occurs when factors outside a person's control influence the moral status of that person.)
 If a person is morally responsible then it is appropriate to respond to them in certain ways, for example, by praising or blaming them.